Floor-Gang/role-watch/README.md

-# color-roles
+# role-watch
+##### Otherwise known as colour-roles
-Strip color based roles from users that aren't tier 3
+Strip color based roles from users that aren't on the dedicated whitelist

+---

 ```Setup```